NotHiiragi/Dinocord/README.md

 WS.connect("TOKEN")
 ```
+Then run this line in the bot folders CMD:
+"deno run --allow-net --allow-read index.ts"

 (This is still WIP will change to MAIN branch when ready for release!!)

 # Insperation for this project